Return to NETSTATE.COM home page.

 Utah State Bird

-California Gull Larus californicus Adopted:1955
+Sea Gull Larus californicus Adopted:February 14, 1955

 Utah State Bird

-Utah State Bird: California Gull (Larus californicus)
+Utah State Bird: Sea, or California, Gull (Larus californicus)

 Adoption of the Utah State Bird

-The California gull, even without official status, was long considered the state bird of Utah due to its storied role as a protector of crops.
+The sea gull, even without official status, was long considered the state bird of Utah due to its storied role as a protector of crops.
 It gained this reputation during the summer of 1848 when swarms of crickets attacked pioneer food supplies.
 It was reported that flocks of the birds arrived, settled in the "...half-ruined fields" and "gorged themselves" on the attacking crickets.
-It's often stated that the California gull was made the state bird in return for saving the settler's lives.
+It's often stated that the sea gull was made the state bird in return for saving the settler's lives.

 It was a long way from 1848 but, over 100 years later, a bill was introduced in the Utah House of Representatives by Richard C. Howe promoting the California gull as the official state bird.
-The bill was approved by the Utah Legislature and Governor J. Bracken Lee signed the legislation adopting the California gull as the official state bird on February 14, 1955.
+The bill was approved by the Utah Legislature and Governor J. Bracken Lee signed the legislation adopting the sea gull as the official state bird on February 14, 1955.

 Shearer, in his 2002 edition of State Names, Seals, Flags, and Symbols, displays a similar inconsistency by referring to the state bird as a "sea gull" and citing it as Larus californicus.

-Shankle is consistent.
+Shankle, though about 20 years ahead of the official act, is consistent.
 In his 1934 book, he refers to the "unofficial at the time" state bird as Larus californicus, the California gull.

 Perhaps the 1955 legislature simply thought, "If it looks like a sea gull, walks like a sea gull and flies like a sea gull, it must be a sea gull?"